Speak Up to Get Better Feedback in Your Next Performance Review

 A few years ago, I wrote “Avoid These Infuriating Phrases in End-of-Year Feedback” to encourage managers to stop making stupid comments when giving a performance review.

-This heartfelt post came from years of listening to high-performing employees vent their frustrations about the things their managers said.
+This heartfelt post came from years of listening to high-performing employees vent their frustrations about frustrating phrases their managers said.
+If you’re a manager who struggles with performance reviews, please start there.

 How to Respond to the Most Infuriating Kind of Performance Review